 My husband and I may need to sub-let our Crosby garden flat for a while due to a career opportunity.
 We instructed a Crosby conveyancing practice in 2004 but they have closed and we did not think at the time get any advice as to whether the lease allows us to sublet.
 How do we find out?

 Some leases for properties in Crosby do contain a provision to say that subletting is only allowed with permission.
 The landlord is not entitled to unreasonably withhold but, in such cases, they would need to review references.
 Experience suggests that problems are usually caused by unsatisfactory tenants rather than owner-occupiers and for that reason you can expect the freeholder to take up the references and consider them carefully before granting consent.

-I am the registered owner of a studio flat in Crosby, conveyancing was carried out March 2003.
-How much will my lease extension cost?
-Equivalent properties in Crosby with over 90 years remaining are worth £227,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease expires on 21st October 2090
+I purchased a 1 bedroom flat in Crosby, conveyancing having been completed half a dozen years ago.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Equivalent properties in Crosby with over 90 years remaining are worth £211,000.
+The average or mid-range amount of ground rent is £45 invoiced annually.
+The lease expires on 21st October 2086

-You have 72 years left to run we estimate the price of your lease extension to span between £9,500 and £11,000 plus professional fees.
+You have 67 years unexpired we estimate the premium for your lease extension to range between £10,500 and £12,000 plus legals.

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
-Do not use the figures in tribunal or court proceedings.
-There are no doubt additional issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-You should not take any other action based on this information before getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on the actual costs without more detailed due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information before seeking the advice of a professional.